 UAE sets its “Hope” on Mars

-The UAE's Hope Mars satellite mission will launch from Tanegashima Space Center in Japan, riding on a H-IIA two-stage launch vehicle.
+The UAE's Hope Mars satellite mission launched from Tanegashima Space Center in Japan, riding on a H-IIA two-stage launch vehicle.
 It is due to arrive in February 2021, the UAE’s 50th birthday year.

 The operation is being carried out in collaboration with the Universities of Colorado-Boulder, California-Berkley and Arizona State.
 The probe was built by the Mohammed bin Rashid Space Centre in Dubai.